csrc-sdsu/mole/doc/sphinx/source/examples/Sturm-Liouville/Bessel.md

 ## Discretization

 The equation is discretized using mimetic finite difference operators.
-The spaical derivative operators are constructed with a specified order of accuracy $k$.
+The spatial derivative operators are constructed with a specified order of accuracy $k$.

 The discrete system is: